Discussing a Move to a Senior Living Community with a Friend

 Many of us have witnessed a friend, neighbor or work colleague who struggles with the aging process and maintaining their lifestyle due to changes in health or other circumstances.
 Starting a conversation about the challenges of aging can be awkward as it may be perceived by the listener as intrusive or even rude.
 But if you’re concerned about a friend’s safety and well-being, the alternative to not having the conversation could be dangerous.

 The best time to have a conversation is before the situation becomes an emergency.
 Look for openings in conversations you have with an elderly friend.
-If they mention how climbing stairs is getting more difficult or how tired they are of maintaining their lawn or garden, ask if they’ve considered making a move to a senior living community.
+If they mention how climbing stairs is getting more difficult or how tired they are of maintaining their lawn or garden, ask if they’ve considered making a move to an assisted living community.

 Here are some tips on how to have a successful conversation with a friend about finding a living situation that suits their current and changing needs.